dharmeshdarshan08/nodejs-mysql-basic-backend-setup/README.md

 🐱 Install Dependencies
 Install all the required dependencies using npm: npm install

+💾 Database Setup
+Import Database in XAMPP
+1>   Start MySQL in XAMPP: Open XAMPP and start the MySQL server.
+Create a New Database:
+Open phpMyAdmin (usually accessible at http://localhost/phpmyadmin).
+2>   Create a new database with the name specified in your .env file under DB_NAME (e.g., project_db).
+3>   Import the Database:
+In phpMyAdmin, select the newly created database.
+Go to the Import tab and click Choose File to select the .sql file located in the db folder of this project.
+4>   Click Go: Click Go to import the database structure and data into MySQL.

 🔑 Set Up Environment Variables
 Create a .env file in the root directory and add the following configuration: